Functor defines means for output, e.g. means to output a Strasheela score to a csound score and play the result.

 Saves MyScore into a text file which can be compiled and loaded again later with LoadScore.

-NB: SaveScore internally uses toInitRecord (because a stateful data structure like an object can not be pickled).
+SaveScore internally uses toInitRecord (because a stateful data structure like an object can not be pickled).
 Therefore, all present restrictions of toInitRecord apply: getInitInfo must be defined correctly for all classes and only tree-form score topologys are supported.

 fun {LoadScore Args}